ISAAKiel/mortAAR/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:
+* Made sure that the NOTE "Lost braces; missing escapes or markup?" vanishes.

 ## Increment patch
 This is a minor increment.
 In this version we have:
 - fixed the error in plotting that occurred after the fix of "aes_string" of ggplot2